SamedhG/gitchat/report.md

 provide users a platform to talk with other Github users about different repos.
-The goal of this app is to create better channels of communication for people working on the same code, something that is especially important duing Covid-19.
+The goal of this app is to create better channels of communication for people working on the same code, something that is especially important during Covid-19.
 GitChat uses the WebRTC and PeerJS libraries that allow users to make voice calls with other people on the app.

 Since we wrote our proposal, we have had to scale down some of our ideas in order to make the project more feasible to complete in the time that we had.
-The main thing that changed was how non-collaborators interat with calls on the platform.
-In the proposal we described a queue system where somone who is not a collaborator for a repo can join a call for that repo, and then join a talking queue if they want to say something during the call.
+The main thing that changed was how non-collaborators interact with calls on the platform.
+In the proposal we described a queue system where someone who is not a collaborator for a repo can join a call for that repo, and then join a talking queue if they want to say something during the call.
 However, we found that this was very difficult to implement.
 The call system is